 The Importance Of Emotional Sobriety

 There’s no point in being sober when you feel the same way you felt while using or drinking.
 Abstinence-only recovery doesn’t work because it doesn’t address any other problems besides alcohol use.

 White-knuckling through recovery is no way for a recovering addict to live.
-Emotional stability helps fulfill the gaping holes left by drugs or alcohol with balanced thinking and emotions.
+Emotional sobriety in recovery helps fulfill the gaping holes left by drugs or alcohol with balanced thinking and emotions.

 Let’s take a quick look at the benefits of emotional sobriety.

 Stress is unavoidable, but dealing with it properly will reduce stress levels and make you a more pleasant person to be around.